Patient Intake Form — Free Healthcare Template - Poper

 Digital Signature Built In

-Patients type their name to sign off on treatment consent and privacy policies.
+Patients can sign the consent section digitally.
 No printing, scanning, or chasing paper.

 Clinically Structured Fields